buildkite/buildkite-allowed-plugins-hook-example/README.md

 # Buildkite Plugin Whitelisting Example

-An example script for performing Buildkite Plugin whitelisting using the `BUILDKITE_PLUGINS` JSON environment variable.
-Requirements:
+An example script for performing Buildkite Plugin whitelisting using the `BUILDKITE_PLUGINS` JSON environment variable, and an agent environment hook. ⚠️ This is an example only, and should be independently tested and verified before being used in production.

+Agent machine requirements:

 * Bash
 * jq